 Lord Galbraith was not certain, if he was afflicted as well by ague.
 Immediately, he took him to the nearest adjacent apartment in his house, where he could be sheltered and regain his necessary vigour, due to Lord Galbraith's avowry.
 He instructed the servants to prepare him a room and a good repast, as the infirm man took a bath and shaved also.

-Afterwards, he joined him in the parlour as he sat in an armchair covered in velvet, where they shared a glass of Sherry.
+Afterwards, he had joined him in the parlour as he sat in an armchair covered in velvet, where they shared a glass of Sherry.
 Shortly, Lord Galbraith would learn that he was a former soldier, who had fought in the Battle of Waterloo, against Napoleon and the Greek War of Independence.
 His name was Callum MacClure, and he was a Scotsman by birth.
 When Lord Galbraith had enquired why was he in the cellar and so badly untidy, his response was disturbing and unconventional.

 He told him that it was not of his own volition, and he cringed in utter horror that he conveyed of his wanchance.
 He was considerably fidgety and wary of his new surroundings, as if he was regardful of his developing situation.
 When Lord Galbraith had asked him to explicate he would make a ghastly disclosure of a horrid tale of an unsightly creature of evil that the Saracens called a 'ghoul'.
 The creature sired by the Iblis, and associated with Stygian graveyards, along the causeways beyond the clearing and the daemons who consumed human flesh, with a macabre delight.
 Never did Lord Galbraith imagine his tale to be generally credible, but his words were emphatically expressed as an ostent, through his distinctive Scottish brogue.